joao-gueifao-924/Video-Stabilization/README.md

 - Check camera permissions and availability
 - Try different camera IDs (0, 1, 2, etc.)
 - Ensure no other applications are using the camera
+- OpenCV (one of the core dependencies) can occasionally encounter issues when initializing camera capture sessions.
+In particular, its camera handling may not be fully reliable for production environments.

 **Video file not loading:**
 - Verify file path and permissions
-- Check OpenCV codec support for the video format
-- Try converting to MP4 with H.264 encoding
+- Supported video formats and codecs depend on your OpenCV build

 **Simulator texture not loading:**
-- Verify the texture image file exists and is readable
+- Verify file path and permissions
-- Supported formats: JPG, PNG, BMP, TIFF
-- Ensure the image path is correct
+- Supported image formats depend on your OpenCV build

 **Poor stabilization quality:**
 - Increase working height for better feature detection
 - Adjust temporal window sizes based on motion characteristics
 - Try different stabilization modes for your specific use case
 - Ensure sufficient texture/features in the scene (minimum 10 trackable points required)
-- For ORB/SIFT modes, ensure adequate lighting and contrast
+- Ensure adequate lighting and good contrast in the scene for reliable feature detection—this is important for all modes, but especially for ORB and SIFT.
+- Lower your camera's shutter speed to minimize motion blur, which is especially common in artificial lighting conditions.
+- Ensure your camera has low image noise for optimal feature detection

 **Performance issues:**
 - Reduce working height for faster processing